5jt/dyalog-cookbook/README.md

 The project contains various child folders and files; the principle ones are listed here:

+## Folders

-`code/`
+* `code/`

-: scripts corresponding to different versions of the MyApp application
+  Scripts corresponding to different versions of the MyApp application

-`manuscript/`
+* `manuscript/`

-: files from which the chapters (read: HTML5 files) are generated.
+   Files from which the chapters (read: HTML5 files) are generated.

-`HTML/`
+* `HTML/`

-: Contains the book as HTML files, each representing a single chapter.
+   Contains the book as HTML files, each representing a single chapter.
 There is also one file that comprises all chapters in a single document for searching and printing purposes.

-`texts/`
+* `texts/`

-: sample texts in various alphabets.
+   Sample texts in various alphabets.
 This is used as input in some chapters.

+## Misc

-The content is tracked in a Git repository, and pushed to <http://github.com/5jt/dyalog-cookbook>.
+The content is tracked by Git and lives on <http://github.com/5jt/dyalog-cookbook>.

+There is a Dyalog APL program available that takes the Markdown as input and creates HTML5 pages from it: <https://github.com/aplteam/Cookbook_Make>.